 By Amanda Haas

 Shuck your way to wood-fired flavor.
-This unique recipe places the oysters in a half shell on the grill and finishes with a fresh mignonette sauce
+This unique recipe cooks up the oysters in a half shell on the grill and finishes it all off with a fresh mignonette sauce.

 2Activating this element will cause content on the page to be updated.

 |4 Cup||rock salt|